ProjectOpenSea/stream-js/README.md

 # Types

-Types are included to working with our event payload objects easier.
+Types are included to make working with our event payload objects easier.

 # Disconnecting